thp/urlwatch/docs/source/configuration.rst

      new: true
      error: true
      unchanged: false
+     signature: true

 If you set ``unchanged`` to ``true``, urlwatch will always report all pages that are checked but have not changed.

+``signature``, which is on by default, is a small blurb about urlwatch and ways to support it.

 Filter changes are not applied for ``unchanged``